osmandapp/web/main/docs/user/plugins/trip-recording.md

 <TabItem value="android" label="Android">

 When you tap the track directly on the map, the [track context menu](../map/track-context-menu.md) appears, providing a [basic overview of the track](../map/track-context-menu.md#overview) as well as more [analytical data](../map/track-context-menu.md#altitude--speed-graphs) for investigating the route and making adjustments to [points and waypoints](../map/track-context-menu.md#points--waypoints), if necessary.
+You can also edit the track with the [Plan route tool](../plan-route/create-route#opening-plan-route), in the context menu open the track in this tool and edit it: delete or add points, cut the track before or after a certain point.
 For more information, refer to [Track Context Menu](../map/track-context-menu.md).

 ![Context menu of a track in Android](@site/static/img/plugins/trip-recording/opt_ofcont_menu_andr.png)